ryanatkn/log/README.md

 > @ryanatkn's dev log - [log.ryanatkn.com](https://log.ryanatkn.com)

-**status**: hello world

 ## intro

-I work on open source software fulltime and then some, but most of my thinking happens in private.
+I work on open source software both professionally and as a hobby, and I'm publicly posting almost all the code I write all day, but most of my thinking happens in private, hidden away from the people who may want to use my software.
 By making more of my process public and interactive and open to feedback, I hope to produce better ideas and code with likeminded people.
 My blog will remain a slow moving feed that prioritizes quality,